 How Do I Lobby for Support?

-A Brief Citizens’ Guide to Successful Lobbying
+A Brief Citizens’ Guide to Lobby Successfully

 The key to successful efforts to lobby and persuade a state legislature to support the Initiatives Amendment is to find several legislators who will become committed advocates.
 Finding these advocates is largely a process of luck and of trial and error.
 The Citizen who decides to take on the job needs to find legislators who are predisposed to listen and support the Plan.

 The initial contact will usually be through the legislator staff, who will want to protect the legislator from cranks and time-wasting meetings.

 The best place to start is with persons in the state legislature who you know or to whom someone can introduce you.
 Your local district representative should be willing to give you a few minutes at a minimum.
 If you do not have any leads, an inspection of legislators’ on-line biographies should provide a helpful starting point.
 Potential advocates may have one or several of the following characteristics:

 - Wants to make a real contribution for change